-Or is it like this example, where there are no ads in the top area and ads only appear on the side:
+Or are there no ads in the top area and ads only appear on the side?

 There is a significant difference in placement between a position 4, with three other ads on top vs. position 4 when no ads exist at the top.

 Another keyword I looked reported an average position of 2 in both the top and side slots.
 The ad received more clicks when in the top slot vs. the side, even though the ad on the side received more impressions.
 Again, I have the problem mentioned above, but I also have another issue.
 How do I get my ad in position 2 at the top?
 If there is one competitor in position 1 at the top, obviously outbidding them will get me to the top, but what if the one competitor in the top position is also shown on the side?
 What then?
 Again I can outbid the competitor, but that does not necessarily get my ad to show at the top of natural search results.